 2 cloves garlic, minced

-2 anaheim chiles, stemmed, seeded and chopped.
-(You can cheat and buy a 4 oz can of diced green chiles)
+2 Anaheim chiles, stemmed, seeded and chopped OR one 4-ounce can of diced green chiles

 1 cup fresh or frozen and thawed peas

 2 cups vegetable broth (we use the Better than Bullion vegetable bullion goo from Costco)

 Here comes the fun part: place the pasta in a plastic bag in one layer.
 Get a rolling pin, a mallet, anything heavy, and smash the heck out of those noodles so that they are in small pieces.

 In a 10-inch frying pan, or cast iron skillet or dutch oven, heat the butter and oil over medium-high heat.
 Once melted, add the onion, garlic, and chiles.
 Cook, stirring often, until they are soft, but be careful not to burn.
 This will be approximately 5 minutes.
 Now add the noodles and cook for another 2-3 minutes, stirring constantly.
 Add the oregano, tomatoes, broth and peas and bring the whole mixture to a boil.
 Once boiling, reduce the heat to a simmer and cover.
 Simmer for about 15 minutes, or until the liquid is absorbed.
 Salt and pepper to taste.